 2. 9-Ball

-The fastest professional pool game — matches often end in under 5 minutes per rack.
+The fastest professional pool game, with matches often ending in under 5 minutes per rack.
 Nine balls racked in a diamond shape, 1-ball at the apex, 9-ball in the center.
 You must always hit the lowest-numbered ball on the table first, but you can pocket any ball on any shot.
 Sink the 9-ball at any point (as long as you hit the lowest ball first) and you win.

 Rack: 9 balls in a diamond.
 1-ball at apex on the foot spot, 9-ball in the center.
 Break: Must strike the 1-ball first.
 At least 4 balls must hit a cushion or a ball must be pocketed.
 Win condition: Legally pocket the 9-ball.